 I am most deliriously happy to be able to state in a true brother vs. brother moment of triumph that I am in fact right and you sir are wrong … dead wrong.
 Being the little brother all these years never afforded me the upper hand.
 I not only now have the upper hand I in truth hold all the cards; and you sir are the joker that is so very often discarded

 I cannot have you, my brother, in my life because that would go against all that I hold near and dear.
 I would be doing my children a great disservice if I showed them that they need to hang on to people simply because it’s family.
 This is not what family does and certainly not how family acts.
 Familial love when done right is always unconditional.

 It is not a matter of forgiveness because in truth what you have done by example you have not done to me but instead to yourself and your children; shame on you.

 I don’t have to answer to your children … you do.

-This article previously appeared in The Believer here.
+This article by Rob Newman previously appeared at POZtalk, here.